Cyberflix-Media/Cyberflix-Docs/docs/about/privacy-policy.md

 By using any of the services offered by the Cyberflix Media Center, you consent to the terms of this privacy policy.

 This privacy policy is subject to change at anytime.
-Any member accounts will be notified upon alteration.
+Any members will be notified upon alteration.

 ## The data that is collected:
  - Access times and activity